 - Principles of Stone/Wood Construction

 Students study Architecture and Archaeology throughout the course and complete a practical Work Based Project in each year of the programme.

 “The standard is impressively high, with all students showing marked progress, and several undoubtedly outstanding.
 It is clear that the students have learned exactly what they need to pass on to a career in conservation.
 I was very pleased to see that the assessment work required the students to learn those vital skills – particularly in communication and research – that will stand them in brilliant stead in their careers”

 External Examiner’s Report, 2019

-Martin Gwilliams is a current student.
-He is writing a blog about his experiences working in the Gloucester Cathedral stonemasonry workshop whilst also studying for the Foundation degree.
+Martin Gwilliams is a graduate student.
+He has written a blog about his experiences working in the Gloucester Cathedral stonemasonry workshop whilst also studying for the Foundation degree.
 Read the latest episodes of his blog, A Mason’s Mark

 Crafts people employed by other heritage organisations, or who are self-employed in the sector, may be eligible to join the programme.
 Contact us for more information